-In Appeal PA-000156-1, the appellant requested "evidence as the reasons" for decision of the OHRC dated November 23, 1999, File No. GGON-3KVL29.
-In Appeal PA-000157-1, the appellant requested "the following evidences and insufficient evidence indicated by the Commission's negative decision dated November 23, 1999 File No. GGON-3KVLHX.
+In Appeal PA-000156-1, the appellant requested "evidence as the reasons" for the decision of the OHRC dated November 23, 1999, File No. GGON-3KVL29.
+In Appeal PA-000157-1, the appellant requested "the following evidences and insufficient evidence indicated by the [OHRC's] negative decision dated November 23, 1999 File No. GGON-3KVLHX.

-Date of Request - May 16, 2000 IPC Decision - Summary Dismissal Letter, dated October 25, 2000
+Date of Request - May 16, 2000 IPC Decision - Summary Dismissal Letter, dated October 25, 2000 the appellant was not satisfied.
+The OHRC also indicated that it would not process the second part of his request.

 The appellant requested records of precedents for practicing blackouts of the names of affected respondents and their counsel, witnesses, etc. in responses to the complainant and OHRC decisions over its 38 year history.
-The OHRC attempted to respond to his queries, in part, but the appellant was not satisfied.
-The OHRC also indicated that it would not process the second part of his request.
+The OHRC attempted to respond to his queries, in part, but